rosslazer/blog/content/posts/gpt4.md

 ## 1. The End of Google Search

 It’s no secret that Google is losing the war against SEO.
 A majority of my google search queries now contain “reddit” at the end of the query so I don’t get an article written by someone trying to sell me something.
 With the proliferation of LLMs, I predict this problem is going to go past a point of no return.
 Now anyone with a computer can automate SEO and I don’t think Google will be able to detect it.
 People can now feed content they write (assuming they don’t just auto generate it) into an SEO suggestion tool, and have GPT automatically edit the article.
 Even asking people to add linkbacks to their posts can be automated.
-Users will have no choice but to use forums like Redit or chat with LLMs to get answers.
+Users will have no choice but to use forums like Reddit or chat with LLMs to get answers.

 ## 2. Point Solution Carnage